groverlab/groverlab.github.io/_hnbfpr/2019-08-19-gene-roddenberry-ucr.markdown

 In 1972, [Gene Roddenberry](https://en.wikipedia.org/wiki/Gene_Roddenberry), already famous for creating *Star Trek*, set out to make his next big science fiction TV show.
-Roddenberry's [*Genesis II*](https://en.wikipedia.org/wiki/Genesis_II_(film)) follows NASA scientist Dylan Hunt, who goes to sleep in an experiment and wakes in the year 2133 in a post-apocalyptic world fractured into various competing civilizations.
+Roddenberry's [*Genesis II*](https://en.wikipedia.org/wiki/Genesis_II_(film)) follows NASA scientist Dylan Hunt, who goes to sleep in an experiment and awakes in the year 2133 in a post-apocalyptic world fractured into various competing civilizations.

 One of these civilizations, the Tyranians, live in the futuristic city of Tyrania.
 And Tyrania might look a little familiar to some of you: